-Coconuts are known for their immense versatility ranging from traditional uses in some organizations to modern uses, structured on scientific analysis.
+Coconuts are known for their immense versatility ranging from traditional uses in most organizations to modern uses, structured on scientific analysis.
 These types of are the fruit of the coconut palm, and are grown abundantly in many tropical and semitropical countries like India.
-Coconuts are known for their large quantity of drinking water, and once immature, they are harvested with this water which is very refreshing to drink and full of mineral deposits.
-Mature coconuts have a little amount of drinking water, but by then the endosperm has formed a thick white kernel which is processed to produce oil.
+Coconuts are known for their large quantity of drinking water, so when immature, they are harvested in this water which is very refreshing to drink and packed with vitamins.
+Mature coconuts have a little amount of normal water, but by then the endosperm has formed a thick white kernel which is processed to produce oil.
 Coconut palms produce their first fruit in six to ten years, reaching peak production in 15-20 years.
-In ideal conditions, an individual tree can yield 75 fruits in a year.
+In ideal conditions, just one tree can yield 75 fruits in a year.

 Coconuts are processed to yield both oil and what is called coconut milk.
-Coconut oil, an edible essential oil, is extracted from the kernel of mature coconuts.
+Coconut oil, an edible olive oil, is extracted from the kernel of mature coconuts.
 Excellent high fat content, which renders it more immune to oxidation or rancidity letting it last up to six months at 24 degrees C without spoiling.
-Its high fats content also makes it is regular consumption a good issue, with most doctors advising against it.
+Its high extra fat content also makes it is regular consumption a good issue, with most doctors advising against it.

 The purpose of this article is to break through the junk science we’ve all been spoon-fed and tell the truth about fats.
 In 1998, the American Heart Association finally came out telling us to limit our intake of trans fats, the main ingredient in margarine.
 Trans fats are also called partially hydrogenated oils.
 They’re in all of our junk foods.